 If you want to read some mind-blowing facts & you’re not sure where to look, then check out these 100 awesome facts that will truly make your mind explode!

-The reason the taste of artificial banana flavoring and artificial banana flavored products doesn’t taste like bananas is because it is based on a type of banana that was wiped out by a plague in the 1950’s.
+The reason the taste of artificial banana flavoring and artificial banana flavored products doesn’t taste like bananas is that it is based on a type of banana that was wiped out by a plague in the 1950s.

 The national animal of Scotland is the Unicorn.

 The directors of the film Despicable Me actually wrote their own language for the Minions called Minionise.